nhsconnect/FHIR-NRLS-API/pages/overview/overview_release_notes.md

  - Changed the interaction ID that must be used:
     - for registering Provider document/record retrieval endpoints on SDS
     - for when Consumers perform a look-up of a Provider ASID on SDS
+ - Added clarification on using absolute URLs in the Record URL metadata attribute

 ## 2.1.1-beta ##
  - Updated guidance on usage of SNOMED CT concepts in FHIR value sets